Office: Administration Building, Room 467

 Selected recent presentations:

 I am currently completing a book manuscript on children's participation in child protection in Norway and the United States based on in-depth interviews with child protection caseworkers in the two countries.
-I am also working on a research project on migrant education with my colleague Janese Free, Assistant Professor at Emmanuel College, based on qualitative interviews with migrant educators.
+I am also working on a research project on migrant education with my colleague Janese Free, Associate Professor at Emmanuel College, based on qualitative interviews with migrant educators.
 Recently I started working on a large comparative/international research project in decision-making in child welfare with Professor Marit Skivenes, University of Bergen, Norway, and Professor Tarja Pösö, University of Tampere, Findland.
 A detailed description of this project can be found here.